Damping of Landau levels in neutral graphene at low magnetic fields: A phonon Raman scattering study: Discussion

-In order to verify if broadening mechanisms indicated above are consistent with our observations in SLG, simulations of the $E_{2g}$ phonon energy and linewidth according to Eq. \ref{eq1} were performed considering the Lorentzian-convoluted parameter $\delta_k = \delta_0 + (\Delta B / 2 B_{res}^k) E_{G-band}$, where the $k-$independent term $\delta_0$ accounts for the combined effect of impurity scattering and Fermi velocity distribution.
-Good match with experimental data for the $B-$dependent component of the $G$-band is found using the parameters $\delta_0 = 6.3$ meV and $\Delta B = 1.7$ T (solid lines in Fig. \ref{SLGB} and inset).
-This good match strongly suggest that the LL broadening that damps the resonances at low fields in SLG indeed arises from a large local pseudo-magnetic field distribution created by interactions with the substrate ~\cite{Castro Neto,andoanomaly,PhysRevLett.97.196804}.
-Indeed, it is known that such pseudo-magnetic fields could reach values up to tens of tesla in some cases ~\cite{Yeh20111649}, therefore the observed value of $\Delta B = 1.7$ T for our SLG sample on SiO$_2$ is a reasonable result.
+In order to verify if the broadening mechanisms indicated above are consistent with our observations in S1 and S2, simulations of the $E_{2g}$ phonon energy and linewidth according to Eq. (\ref{eq1}) were performed considering the Lorentzian-convoluted parameter $\delta_k = \delta_0 + (\Delta B / 2 B_{res}^k) E_{G-band}$, where the $k$-independent term $\delta_0$ accounts for the combined effect of impurity scattering and Fermi velocity distribution.
+Reasonable matches with experimental data for the $B$-dependent component of the $G$ band are obtained using $\delta_0 = 6.3$ meV and $\Delta B = 1.7$ T for sample S1 (solid line in Fig.~\ref{SLGB}) and $\delta_0 = 6.3$ meV and $\Delta B = 1.0$~T for sample S2 (solid line in Fig. \ref{fig:SLG2_sim}).
+This result is consistent with the hypothesis that the LL broadening that damps the resonances at low fields in single-layer samples indeed arises from inhomogeneous strain fields that are not present in the MEG sample.
+Indeed, it is known that the pseudomagnetic fields associated with such strain fields could reach values up to tens of teslas in extreme cases;\cite{Yeh20111649} therefore the obtained $\Delta B = 1.0$ and $1.7$~T for our single layer samples on SiO$_2$ are reasonable values.
+Also, the results of magnetophonon resonance on single-layer graphene encapsuled on hexagonal boron nitride by Neumann {\it et al.} could be fit only by using increasing $\delta_k$ parameters for increasing transition indexes $k$.\cite{neumann2015magneto} Applying our model to those parameters one could conclude that their encapsulated sample yields $\Delta B \approx 0.4$~T, significantly smaller than for our samples deposited on SiO$_2$, as expected.

+Finally, we should mention that the MPR resonances may also be influenced by sample-dependent electron-electron Coulomb interactions in a nontrivial way.\cite{Faugeras2015} Indeed, these interactions might be responsible for offsets in the MPR fields with respect to those given by the one-electron Dirac equation.
+However, these interactions, if homogeneous, are not expected to account for the washing out of the low-field magnetophonon resonances in the single-layer graphene samples studied here.
+On the other hand, inhomogeneities on electron-electron interactions are possible causes of Landau level broadening, which would likely be interconnected with the inhomogeneous strain fields.
+This would potentialize even further the influence of the latter on damping the Landau levels at low fields.